ScottGledhill/Email_Analyser/README.md

 Email Data Analysing Tool
 =================

-designed to capture event data, store and display.
+Designed to capture event data, store and display.

 To use this application please follow instructions: